Anti-Sadism/Bx00-xmas-packager/README.md

 Add support for calculating the PSNR and MSE.

 **Use PSNR and BER to check if the data is reliably hidden before uploading to YouTube.**

+**Create a better detection utlity to detect steganography in videos (Of course, I want to break my own program!)**

 **Ability to specify the YouTube URL directly, without having to manually download anything and convert with ffmpeg**